Free Programs

 Universities and Colleges

 The usual college program of study is four years, which results in a bachelor's degree.
-If a student wishes to continue his/her education, he/she then applies to a graduate school for a higher degree.
+If a student wishes to continue his/her education, they then apply to a graduate school for a higher degree.
 Massachusetts has a large number of four-year colleges and universities.
-The library is the best source of information about these schools and their individual requirements.

 Immigrants planning to study in American colleges or universities should remember that fluent English is required by most schools.
 Students who do not have a bachelor's degree from their own country will have to take the SAT (Scholastic Aptitude Test).
 Students at all levels must take the TOEFL (Test of English as a Foreign Language) exam.
 Books for preparing for these exams can be found in any library or large bookstore.